Miso Imo Mochi (Japanese Sweet Potato Cakes with Miso Glaze)

 My Version of Imo Mochi

-I’m not sure if this version has always been out there on the internet.
-I try not to search too much because it’s a little funny to me when I think I’ve come up with something new, only to find out it’s already been done.
-Maybe some have come up with this idea too.
-Maybe not.
-I just know I wanted the original recipe to lean a bit more savory.
+I can’t say for sure that someone out there hasn’t made this version, or how unique it is.
+I try not to search online too much because it’s funny when I think I’ve come up with something new, only to find out it’s already been done.
+What I do know is that I wanted this recipe to lean a bit more savory.

 So I added miso.